iknowjason/PurpleCloud/README.md

 PurpleCloud has changed!
 Introducing a Terraform generator using python.
 Instead of offering terraform templates that have to be manually edited, the starting point is a Python terraform generator.
 The python scripts will create your own custom terraform files based on user input.
 The old terraform templates files have been moved to the archive directory.

 # Overview
 Identity Range supporting Azure AD and Active Directory enterprise deployment with SIEM in Azure.
 Easily build your own Pentest / Red Team / Cyber Range in Azure cloud.
 PurpleCloud was created as a platform for researching Azure Identity.
+This repository contains two basic python scripts.
+The first one is ```azure_ad.py``` and it is used to generate the terraform for a custom Azure AD range.
+It uses a python library (faker) to generate as many Azure AD users as you desire, also creating AD Groups and AD Applications.
+The second script is ```azure.py.```  This script is used to generate a more traditional infrastructure range.
+It can create an Active Directory Domain Services range, generating as many AD users as you wish.
+It also supports many other features such as Domain Join of Windows 10 systems, in addition to a SIEM instrumented with Sysmon.

 # Generating an Azure AD Range using azure_ad.py